1. Course Overview

 Lectures.
 Students are highly encouraged to attend all classes.
 You are responsible for all material covered and announcements made in lecture.

 Exams.
-There will be two midterm exams during the test block (see the class Schedule for the exact dates), and a comprehensive final exam during finals week.
-All exams are open-textbook and open-notes.
-We will not provide make-up exams unless the absence is excused by your Class Dean.
+There will be two midterm exams (see the class Schedule for the exact dates and times), and a comprehensive final exam during finals week.
+All exams are open-textbook and open-notes, but using electronic devices, searching online, collaboration, using AI tools, or copying from others are not allowed and would be considered a breach of academic integrity.
+We will not provide make-up exams except for official excused absences; if a make-up exam cannot be taken within one week time, then the final exam grade will take its place.
 Any students with special circumstances must notify me during the first two weeks of class.

 Grading.
-The two midterm exams will count for 20% of your final grade each, the final exam for 30%, the homework for 18%, the labs for 10%, and the recitation attendance for 2%.
-We will drop the lowest homework grade.
 We will give an approximate grade breakdown in the middle of the semester, but you are responsible for keeping track of your own grades by asking the TA during lab or by checking LMS.
 If there is any error with your recorded grades, you must notify the instructor within one week of the grade being recorded on LMS.

 Regrades: Any request to re-evaluate a grade must be made within one week of the return date of the homework or exam in question.
 You must explain why you think your grade should be changed in writing, and submit your request to an instructor or a TA, together with the original problem solution.
 The second grade will remain.
 Your entire assignment or exam will be regraded and your grade may go up or down, or it may stay the same.